cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/1.base/tag.md

 title: Variant:solid
 demo: '#examples/tag/solid.vue'
 ---
-Tags can have different flavors and colors.
-Use the `solid` flavor with the `color` prop to display a tag with a solid color.
+Tags can have different variants and colors.
+Use the `solid` variant with the `color` prop to display a tag with a solid color.
 ::

 ::doc-component-demo